qian124/Firewall/README.md

 Team Preference

-I prefer platform team and data team equally.
+I prefer platform team and data team, but policy team is also interesting to me.